You are here: Urology Textbook > Surgery (procedures) > Ureteroureterostomy

 Drains and catheters:

-The retroperitoneal drainage is removed if daily volume of drainage is well below 50 ml, Bladder catheter additional 1–2 days, ureteral stent 2–4 weeks.
+Remove the retroperitoneal drainage if the daily drainage is below 50 ml.
+The bladder catheter stays additional 1–2 days or 3–5 days in total, and the ureteral stent for 2–4 weeks.

 Complications of Ureteroureterostomy